Kayyleigh/BarNotation/devlog.md

 ## Introduction
 When not given access to lecture slides, students have to take notes in class.
 Doing so on paper is painful for students with chronic pain.
 Digital note-taking may help, but this is difficult when mathematical notation is involved.
 In particular, actuarial notation requires accents and sub-/superscripts that are often not available in tools such as {TODO}, or take long to find in menus (in e.g. Word) or type out (in e.g. Latex packages that enable actuarial notation).

 This document describes and designs an application that enables the creation of mathematical notation, with a heavy focus on user freedom and ease-of-use.
 The goal is to enable math students with chronic pain to take lecture notes of math notation digitally, quick enough to not be restricted to physical writing when trying to keep up with the lecturers during class.
 The application focuses heavily on user freedom and minimal pain, always keeping in mind this use case.
-To avoid overcomplicating the app, it is meant to be used exclusively for math notation, meaning the user should still type surrounding textual lecture notes elsewhere.
+To avoid overcomplicating the app, it is meant to be used exclusively for math notation, meaning the user should still type surrounding textual lecture notes elsewhere. (update 30/06/2025: this is not true anymore, the app is much bigger and cooler than I thought it would ever be.)

 The remainder of this document is structured as follows.
 First, background information is needed on chronic pain to find out what types of movements (i.e., drag/type/click) are beneficial or should be prioritized/avoided.
 Next, the building blocks of actuarial notation are examined, as this is necessary before deciding on the underlying data model(s) of the system.
 Afterwards, I look into existing tools for digital math notations to find out what conventions this application should follow as well as what features are missing in existing tools and should thus be included here.
 Next, I outline the requirements of the application.